Slasher4k/aaronhatchard/_posts/2019-02-22-react-fairtasker.md

 export default TasksLeft;
 ~~~

-For `TaskCard's` we will use a `Card` component and output the task information along with some static placeholder information to match the Airtasker task cards.
+For `TaskCards` we will use a `Card` component and output the task information along with some static placeholder information to match the Airtasker task cards.

 ~~~
 // ./components/Tasksleft/TaskCard/TaskCard.js